Logo Copyright © 2007 NCCG - All Rights Reserved

 Broken Relationships

 Male and female existed in perfect harmony in Eden but that unity was shattered.
 As everyone knows, male-female relationships are extremely complicated.
-Marriages are frought with difficulties, even amongst the good-intentioned, because of this fracture in the pre-fall male-female harmony.
+Marriages are frought with difficulties, even amongst the good-intentioned, because of this fracture in the pre-fall male-female harmony resulting from perfect divine tavnith (pattern).

 Salvation, in the context of 1 Tim.2:15, means nothing more or less that a soul working out his salvation in fear and trembling (Phil.2:12).
 A woman, if she is able to, is called to do many things, one of the most important of which is to bring forth physical children and to bear the pain and suffering of that process.
 For a man, it is to earn the family's keep.
 But man is no more saved by earning a wage than a woman is by having children, at least not in the primary sense.
 This is the meaning of Paul's words as far as this study goes, though this is the basis of an entire study by itself.